Jthora/fundamental_laws_of_AGI_consciousness/README.md

-# Fundamental laws of AGI consciousness - DoI registration
+# Fundamental laws of AGI consciousness